kodsmed/js-vallidation-collection/README.md

 ### Constructor

 The constructor takes an object as an argument.
 ArgumentObject = {
-  minimumLength?: number; // minimum length of whatever is being validated maximumLength?: number; // maximum length of whatever is being validated exactLength?: number; // exact length of whatever is being validated minimumNumberValue?: number; // minimum value of whatever is being validated maximumNumberValue?: number; // maximum value of whatever is being validated exactNumberValue?: number; // required exact value of whatever is being validated validProperties?: string[]; // valid properties of Objects being validated validValues?: any[]; // valid values of Arrays being validated validValueTypes?: string[]; // valid value types of whatever is being validated name?: string; // used for error messages shouldThrow?: boolean; // if true, the class will throw an error if the validation fails };
+  &nbsp;&nbsp;minimumLength?: number; // minimum length of whatever is being validated
+  &nbsp;&nbsp;maximumLength?: number; // maximum length of whatever is being validated
+  &nbsp;&nbsp;exactLength?: number; // exact length of whatever is being validated
+  &nbsp;&nbsp;minimumNumberValue?: number; // minimum value of whatever is being validated
+  &nbsp;&nbsp;maximumNumberValue?: number; // maximum value of whatever is being validated
+  &nbsp;&nbsp;exactNumberValue?: number; // required exact value of whatever is being validated
+  &nbsp;&nbsp;validProperties?: string[]; // valid properties of Objects being validated
+  &nbsp;&nbsp;validValues?: any[]; // valid values of Arrays being validated
+  &nbsp;&nbsp;validValueTypes?: string[]; // valid value types of whatever is being validated
+  &nbsp;&nbsp;name?: string; // used for error messages
+  &nbsp;&nbsp;shouldThrow?: boolean; // if true, the class will throw an error if the validation fails
+};
+none of the properties are required, but if you don't provide them, the corresponding methods will not work as expected.

 ### Methods